-Just as you can go to a brewery or an urban winery in Portland, you can tour distillery tasting rooms where Portland’s spirits are made.
+Just as you can go to a brewery or an urban winery in Portland, Oregon, you can tour distillery tasting rooms where Portland’s spirits are made.
 A majority of the distilleries are located in inner Southeast, where distilleries first started popping up in the early 2000s.
-Many of the distilleries in SE can be reached on foot and producers in this area have joined forces for events and marketing efforts as Distillery Row.
+Many of the distilleries in SE Portland can be reached on foot and producers in this area have joined forces for events and marketing efforts as Distillery Row.

 Northwest Portland, also referred to as the NW Distiller’s District, has three distilleries producing gin, brandy, whiskey, aged vodka, and more.
 While downtown and North are the outliers with just one distillery in each “quadrant,” you’ll still want to make a pit stop for mini craft cocktails and tasters.
 Some distilleries even give tours and offer whiskey making classes.
 Check out the best distillery tasting Portland has to offer.